Frequently Asked Questions

 No, sorry.
 All the characters in ML are a composite of people I’ve known and personality traits I’ve observed, rather than based on particular individuals.
 However, I did name my protagonist after my mom, Marion, just because she’s the best.

 How many books are in the series?

 Three!
 The second book, Marion Lane and the Deadly Rose, is coming out in February 2022 and is now available for pre-order.
 I’m also in the middle of writing the third book in the series, untitled at this point, which will probably be published early 2023.

-Is Marion Lane a YA or Adult book?
+Are the Marion Lane books YA or Adult?

 My publishers are marketing ML as an adult/YA cross-over.
 I have readers as young as fifteen and as old as seventy.
 But, if you want my very biased opinion, ML will appeal to you if you have a rather quirky, eclectic taste, no matter your age.